 Bai Hao Yin Zhen (Silver Needle)

 Bai Hao Yin Zhen is a white tea from Yunnan Province in China.
 The process of making this tea is really simple.
 In order to make this tea, only young and tender buds are picked and they are left to dry in the sun.
 I have tasted other Silver Needle teas in the past but I decided to keep this box unopened for a while.
 This batch was harvested in March 2017 so that makes it two years old.
 I was feeling the need to brew some white tea so I decided to give in and open the package.
 I was really curious what the result would be of not drinking the tea after the harvest but keeping it stored for two years.
-After opening the package, I was a bit skeptical because the smell was not that impressive.
+After opening the package, I was a bit sceptical because the smell was not that impressive.
 Once I tasted the tea, I was amazed.

 If one looks at the dry leaves, the very fine picking is visible.
 Only tender buds are chosen to create this tea.
 It also has some silver hairs on the buds, hence its name.

 The colour of the wet leaves is slightly darker.
 After the final infusion, the leaves still look very good.
-You can see that this is high quality tea.
+You can see that this is high-quality tea.

 - Water 90°C